-Note: If your computer has a preinstalled CD-ROM drive, see "Using a CD-ROM drive" on page 26 for information about controls and status indicators.
+Note: If your computer has a preinstalled CD-ROM drive, see "Using CD-ROM, CD-RW, or DVD drives" on page 26 for information about controls and status indicators.

 Starting your computer

 What you see and hear when you start up your computer depends on the settings in the Start Options menu of the Configuration/Setup Utility program.
 The default settings are Power On Status Disabled and Power On Self Test Quick.